-Some colleges are traditionally seen to be more attractive (Magdalen for the deer park, Christ Church for the grandeur) however this does all come down to personal preference, and it is important to visit the colleges to see which you like the look of.
+Some colleges are traditionally seen to be more attractive (for example Christ Church for the grandeur) however this does all come down to personal preference, and it is important to visit the colleges to see which you like the look of.
 Although this might seem like a more superficial consideration, it is nevertheless an important factor!
-We have a guide here on Oxbridge open days advice.

-It is possible to have tutorials at other colleges if your own does not have the tutor to suit your specific interests, so this is not the most important factor.
-However, it will help your application if the tutor who interviews you has interests in alignment with your own, and it is worth checking this before you decide!
+It is possible to have tutorials at other colleges if your own does not have a tutor to suit your specific interests, so this is not the most important factor.
+However, it will help your application if the tutor who interviews you has interests in alignment with your own, and it is worth checking this before you decide.

 College sport is a key part of college life, and different colleges have different levels of sporting prowess.
 If you are interested in rowing or rugby, for example, it might be worth choosing a college with particular enthusiasm and history for these sports.

-Drama is another interest that can vary between colleges, and some have their own theatres for their students to use.
+Societies play a large part in students’ lives at Oxford.
+For example, drama is an interest that varies between colleges, with some colleges having their own theatres for their students to use.
 Therefore, if you have a particular passion, choosing a college with a reputation for that passion would be a good thing!

 In truth, you will likely be happy at whichever college you end up in.

 The hours the college library is open, how good the bar is, and whether or not you have to wear gowns to dinner may all seem like trivial issues or big deciding factors, but ultimately, it’s all about what you personally want from a college.
 You might even be offered a place at a college different from the one you applied to.

 Take your time now to research the colleges, check out the college pages and visit the colleges during open days to see if they suit you and your interests.
 It is well worth the time and can guarantee a more positive experience at Oxford.